rage/java-programming-fall-19/data/osa-8/3-olioiden-samankaltaisuus.md

 - `public void tulostaOmistajat()` tulostaa rekisterissä olevien autojen omistajat.
 Kukin nimi tulee tulostaa vain kertaalleen vaikka omistajalla olisikin useampi auto.

 Vinkki!
 Voit luoda metodiin `tulostaOmistajat` listan, jota käytät jo tulostettujen omistajien muistamiseen.
-Mikäli omistaja ei ole listalla, hänet voi tulostaa ja lisätä listalle-- mikäli omistajaa taas on listalla, häntä ei tule tulostaa.
+Mikäli omistaja ei ole listalla, hänet voi tulostaa ja lisätä listalle-- mikäli omistajaa taas on listalla, häntä ei tule tulostaa. -->

+<h2>Expanded vehicle registry</h2>

+Add the following methods to the VehicleRegistry:

+- `public void printLicensePlates()`prints the license plates in the registry.

+- `public void printOwners()` prints the owners of the cars in the registry.
+Each name should only be printed once, even if a particular person owns more than one car.

+Useful tip!
+In the printOwners method, you can create a list used for remembering the owners that were already printed.
+If an owner is not on the their name is printed and they are added to the list -- if an owner is on the list their name isn't printed.

 </programming-exercise>